50.0 MB (4.4 MB compressed)

 35.3 x 35.3 cm ⏐ 13.9 x 13.9 in (300dpi)

 RUSSELL KIGHTLEY / SCIENCE PHOTO LIBRARY RUSSELL KIGHTLEY / SCIENCE PHOTO LIBRARY

 This image may not be used in educational posters.

 Human papilloma virus (HPV) particle, computer artwork.
-HPV particles (virions) consist of a protein coat (capsid) encasing DNA (deoxyribonucleic acid), the genetic material of the virus.
-Attached to the capsid are many surface proteins.
+HPV particles (virions) consist of a protein capsid (purple) enclosing DNA (deoxyribonucleic acid, pink), the genetic material of the virus.
+Attached to the capsid are many surface proteins (blobs).
 HPV causes warts, which mostly occur on the hands and feet.
 Certain strains also infect the genitals.
 Although most warts are non-malignant (not cancerous), some strains of HPV have been associated with cancers, especially cervical cancer.

 Model release not required.
 Property release not required.